-I bought an “As Is” house last year and had just six weeks to fix it up…EVERY room.
+I bought an “As-Is” house last year and had just six weeks to fix it up…EVERY room.
 This is my fixer upper story.
 Well, OUR story (my two daughters and three pups).
-First, here’s what it looked like before.

 Fast forward 6 weeks, and it’s Home Sweet Home!

 But let’s not gloss over the hard work here!
 Perhaps I should start at the beginning…

 My as-is dream home came on the market on February 5th.
 I left work early, gathered the kids, and met my rock-star Realtor there at 4pm.
 By 7pm, I’d made an offer.
 The vibe and potential were on-point, but more importantly, the girls agreed on who would get which room. #familypeace

 Of course, to make it interesting, a competitive buyer made an offer the next day as well, causing me to search my soul and wallet for my “best offer.”
 Then we had the drama of inspections and plans for a lightning-speed renovation to be able to move in before my lease ended.

 As-Is Project Plan

 Once I closed on the house the fun began.
 I invited friends over for a “before” party the day after closing.
 Of course, demolition had already begun, so it was a little messy.
 But it was important to share this moment with my friends who have kept me laughing through all that life has to offer.

 I had six weeks to turn this early-sixties time capsule into our home.
 I knew what I wanted, but could it be done in such a short time?
 The project plan included 3 bedroom, 3 living spaces, 2 bathrooms, a kitchen, exterior updates and more.